 In my last post, we looked at some big picture goals that provide us with a sense of where we want to be in 5 – 10 years and where our priorities should lie.
 This formed our Company Vision Timeline, a document that should serve to inspire and motivate as we develop and execute our marketing strategy.

 Although this represents a worthwhile start, longer term goals are nothing more than dreams without a strategic marketing blueprint that outlines, at a higher level, how these goals are to be achieved.
 Like a pilot’s flight plan, a marketing strategy highlights the key decisions to be made at the beginning of a journey in order to arrive at your chosen destination.

-A pilot uses information such as weather forecasts to make decisions such as optimal flight paths and altitudes in required to reach the desired location safely and on time.
+A pilot uses information such as weather forecasts to make decisions such as the optimal flight paths and altitudes required to reach the desired location safely and on time.
 A business owner takes research information to make the strategic decisions required to achieve sales and profitability targets.
 Of course in reality, rarely do things go smoothly or exactly according to plan.
 External conditions can often blow you off course requiring suitable adjustments to your original plan.

 However, without a well-conceived flight plan and tracking measurement system in place, there is no way of knowing whether or not you are on track to achieve your desired destination.
-At Baker Marketing, we help clients prepare their strategic marketing plans so they can apply a disciplined, focussed approach to their marketing, giving them the best possible chance of turning their visionary goals into reality.
+At Baker Marketing, we help clients prepare their strategic marketing plans so they can apply a disciplined, focused approach to their marketing, giving them the best possible chance of turning their visionary goals into reality.

 In this post I will outline the key elements of a professionally prepared marketing strategy.